 PSYC 3F01: Facilitating Communication and Critical Thinking in Groups

-Students enrolling in their third or fourth year in 2018-19 who are interested in leading seminars for PSYC 1F90 are encouraged to apply to PSYC 3F01, which is an experiential learning course designed to provide upper-year students with the skills and support they need to be successful facilitating group-based discussion.
+Students who are interested in leading seminars for PSYC 1F90 must apply to PSYC 3F01, which is an experiential learning course designed to provide upper-year students with the skills and support they need to be successful facilitating group-based discussion.
+Seminar leaders must be in their third or fourth year of study; consequently people apply for the position at the end of their second or third year.

 Why Take PSYC 3F01?
-Though it is closely connected to the introductory psychology course, PSYC 3F01 is intended to foster a broad array of skills, including:
+Though it is closely connected to the introductory psychology course, PSYC 3F01 is intended to foster several broadly transferable skills, including:

 Creating and implementing strategies for engaging diverse groups